edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_upgrade.rst

 =======

 :cli:synopsis:`<name>`
-    The EdgeDB instance name to upgrade.
+    The |Gel| instance name to upgrade.

 :cli:synopsis:`--force`
     Force upgrade process even if there is no new version.